 For Tier 2, escalation percentage seemed to increase overall.
 Our best hypothesis for this is that the tickets being skipped were consistently the ones that would take over thirty minutes, or would need even more of a technical deep dive, making them appropriate for Tier 3.

-The numbers we collected on advocate satisfaction were overall positive.
+The numbers we collected on agent satisfaction were overall positive.